 Freight Forwarders: A Comprehensive Guide

 The import and export of goods is a pivotal piece of many businesses large and small.
 While shipping internationally provides strong business opportunities, it can be very daunting.
 If you’re unaware of the term “freight forwarders”, it may seem confusing.
 Is this a manager of distribution?
-Maybe another term for a freight shipping company?
+Might it be another term for a freight shipping company?
 Is it a partner in import and export services?

-Truthfully, freight forwarders are none of these things.
-However, they do take on responsibility for all of them and more.
-Read on for a comprehensive look on freight forwarders, unraveling the complicated logistics of logistics.
+To be direct, freight forwarders are none of these.
+Yet, they do take on responsibility for the above and more.
+Read on for a comprehensive look at freight forwarders.
+In this guide, we unravel the complicated logistics of logistics.

 What is a Freight Forwarder?

-A freight forwarder is a firm that specializes in the arrangement of cargo shipments on behalf of shippers.
+A freight forwarder is a firm specializing in the arrangement of cargo on behalf of shippers.
+In most cases, freight forwarders provide a variety of supply chain services, including:

 - Ocean or air freight transportation